-The NEHRP program is currently comprised of the coordinated activities of four agencies: NIST, FEMA, NSF, and USGS.
-It is overseen by the ICC with the support of a Program Coordination Working Group (PCWG) comprised of representatives of the four agencies.
-As the program has matured since 1977, other federal agencies have developed programs that parallel NEHRP activities and in numerous cases overlap.
+NEHRP includes four agencies with statutory responsibilities: NIST, FEMA, NSF, and USGS.
+It is overseen by the ICC with the support of a Program Coordination Working Group (PCWG) comprising representatives of the four agencies.
+There are several other federal agencies with activities and interests that contribute to the overall activities of NEHRP.